chrgue/some_things/doc/mysensors_openhab_2_3.md

 For this reason we will install it fully manual or semi manual via the Eclipse IoT Marketplace.
-In both cases we are facing the drawback of [installing the dependencies manually](https://forum.mysensors.org/topic/7176/openhab-2-2-binding/8).
+In both cases we're facing the drawback of [installing the dependencies manually](https://forum.mysensors.org/topic/7176/openhab-2-2-binding/8).

 Note: Beware of that the Marketplace-approach has the advantage of getting the latest version of the MySensors-Binding.
 In the fully manual approach you have to choose a version on your own.